Pcdejong/Datalogic-Android-Stage/README.md

     Version 4.2 Fix for offline devices (ADB).
-    Version 4.3 Implement direct import of Surelock and Surefox settings files (instead of autoimport) Version 4.4 Implement possibility to set fixed ip adresses with the DLintentSDK + Fix for autoreboot
+    Version 4.3 Implement direct import of Surelock and Surefox settings files (instead of autoimport) Version 4.4 Implement possibility to set fixed ip adresses with the DLintentSDK + Fix for autoreboot Version 4.5 Build in support for Espresso packages Version 4.6 Created a debug mode for troubleshooting purposes